dimo414/bkt/README.md

 By default `bkt` uses a TTL (Time to Live) of 60 seconds, meaning cached data older than sixty seconds will be discarded and the backing command re-run.
 Passing a different value, such as `--ttl=1d`, will change how long the cached data is considered valid.
-The default TTL can be overriden by defining a `BKT_TTL` environment variable.
+The default TTL can be overridden by defining a `BKT_TTL` environment variable.

 When the data expires `bkt` has to re-execute the command synchronously, which